Parthenon temple on the Athenian Acropolis, Attica, Greece.

 I’ve come to feel that critique hurts for a variety of reasons: It hurts because it mimics our inner doubts and insecurities.
 It hurts because it indicates rejection from a group we seek to join.
 Critique also communicates a strong signal that we must return to something that we long to release.
 It’s a painful indication that despite our efforts we haven’t achieved our aims.

-I haven’t learned to lessen the sting of critique, but I have learned to view it not as evidence of universal disappointment but as an invitation to collaboration.
-It may not be gentle, thoughtful, or even particularly well-meant, but a critique frequently offers ideas that can make my ideas better.
+I haven’t learned to lessen the quick sting of critique, but I’ve learned something more important: I’ve learned to see critique not as evidence of universal disappointment but as an invitation to collaboration.
+It may not be gentle, thoughtful, or even particularly well-meant, but critique frequently identifies problems and offers ideas that can make my ideas better.

 Luckily, learning to view critique as collaboration isn’t a perspective shift that requires ten years to make.
 I believe I learned it back then, after the hurt of my advisor’s words subsided.
 When I felt capable of opening up my document yet again, I applied many of her suggestions.
 I ripped apart the garment I had spent years weaving, then pieced it into something new.
 It actually didn’t take nearly as long as I had feared, and once I was finished, I experienced the relief of utter rightness.
 The project was not only in better shape, but it had finally, finally achieved the form I’d been aiming at all along.